helje5/dockSwiftOnARM/README.md

   and can produce binaries for all supported targets! (didn't know that)
 - To trace filesystem calls on macOS you can use `fs_usage`, e.g.:
   `sudo fs_usage -w -f pathname swift` (I only knew `strace` ;-)
-- `swift build --static-swift-stdlib` does not seem to work.
-Presumably because the Swift 3 host compiler does not support the necessary flags.
+- `swift build --static-swift-stdlib` does not currently work, but that is an easy fix if desired (`static-stdlib-args.lnk` needs to be fixed to point to the right location)

 ### Who